Receive notifications

 Navigate to the Payrails Portal to configure the endpoint URL(s) where you want to receive notifications.
 To do this, go to Configurations > Settings in the Portal menu.
 Add the endpoint URL(s) under the Notifications section, and click on "Save changes".

-You will now start receiving notifications for new executions at your saved URL(s), and each URL will receive for each execution the notifications detailed in our list of notification types.
-Notifications for existing executions will continue to be delivered to the URLs in place when those executions were created.
+You will now start receiving notifications for new executions at your saved URL(s), and each URL will receive for each execution the notifications detailed in our Notifications guide.
+Notifications for existing executions will continue to be delivered to the URLs in place when those executions are created.

-You can review, add, or delete the URLs from this page at any time.
+You can review, add, or delete the URLs from this page anytime.

 3. Accept Notifications